Paperless Office

 A paperless office is a work environment where the use of physical paper documents is significantly reduced or eliminated through digital technologies.
 This approach involves converting existing paper documents to digital formats, implementing electronic workflows, and adopting digital-first practices for creating, storing, and sharing information.

-What is Paperless Office?
+What Paperless Office means

 A paperless office represents a fundamental shift in how organizations and individuals handle documentation and information flow.
 Rather than relying on physical paper for contracts, receipts, notes, invoices, and correspondence, a paperless environment leverages digital tools to create, manage, and archive documents electronically.